-This article is part of an 8-week series of excerpts taken from my Bible study,
+This article is an excerpt taken from my Bible study,

 Worthy of Love: A Journey of Hope and Healing After Abortion.

 announced the clinic director as she reached her hands across the desk, gesturing for me to do the same.
 Slowly, I leaned forward.
 She cupped my hands in hers and lowered her voice, “Look, accidents happen sometimes.
 We understand that.
 That is why we want to help.
 When you are ready to have children someday, we will be here for you then, too.”